nataliehman/academic-kickstart-hugo-portfolio/content/project/redesign-data-dashboard/index.md

 ## Project Brief

-To develop a new internal admin system for improving team workflow, increasing efficiency and to support a new business model.
+To develop a new data dashboard for improving team workflow, increasing efficiency and to support a new business model.

 ## Planning

-The company had little experience with UX, so I created a project plan based on the UX framework I learnt from the [UX Playground course]({{< ref "/project/designing-interface-smart-devices/index.md" >}}).
+The company had little experience with UX, so I created a project plan based on the UX framework I learnt from the [UX Playground project]({{< ref "/project/designing-interface-smart-devices/index.md" >}}).
 This has helped the team to have an overview of each process and for monitoring progress.

-{{< figure class="course-photos text-center" src="imgs/ux-framework.jpg" title="UX Framework I learnt from the UX Playground course" >}}
+{{< figure class="course-photos text-center" src="imgs/ux-framework.jpg" title="UX Framework I learnt from the UX Playground project" >}}

 Our focus was to improve the workflow and efficiency on campaign management, so the Operations team will be our main users of the system.